 Cidade JP, Coelho L, Costa V, Morais R, Moniz P, Morais L, Fidalgo P, Tralhão A, Paulino C, Nora D, Valério B, Mendes V, Tapadinhas C, Povoa P. Septic shock 3.0 criteria application in severe COVID-19 patients: An unattended sepsis population with high mortality risk.
 World J Crit Care Med 2022; In press

-Core Tip: COVID-19 can be associated with life-threatening organ dysfunction due to septic shock, frequently requiring ICU admission, respiratory and vasopressor support.
+Core Tip: Coronavirus disease 2019 (COVID-19) can be associated with life-threatening organ dysfunction due to septic shock, frequently requiring ICU admission, respiratory and vasopressor support.
 Although most patients with severe COVID-19 meet the Sepsis-3.0 criteria for septic shock, it has been increasingly recognized that hyperlactatemia is frequently absent.
 Our data clearly show that one third of patients with Sepsis by the Sepsis 3.0 criteria present a risk of poor outcomes and a mortality rate similar to those with Septic Shock, which should be equally addressed.

 INTRODUCTION

-COVID-19 can be associated with life-threatening organ dysfunction due to septic shock, frequently requiring ICU admission, respiratory and vasopressor support[1].
+Coronavirus disease 2019 (COVID-19) can be associated with life-threatening organ dysfunction due to septic shock, frequently requiring ICU admission, respiratory and vasopressor support[1].
 Surviving Sepsis Campaign guidelines for the management of critically ill adults with COVID-19 document a highly variable prevalence of septic shock in these patients ranging from 1 to 35%[2,3].

 Clear clinical criteria of septic shock in this population are, therefore, pivotal for early recognition of patients more likely to have poor outcomes and high mortality.